Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

-Will tuition and/or fees be reduced for Fall Semester 2020 to compensate for online class formats?
+Will tuition and/or fees be reduced for Spring Semester 2021 to compensate for online class formats?

 Tuition is determined by program of study and not by the format in which the material is presented (i.e. in-person vs. online).

-For Fall Semester 2020, the university is reducing the General Fee and Campus Life Fee.
-Reduced rates for full-time students for the Fall 2020 semester are:
+For Spring Semester 2021, the university is reducing the General Fee and Campus Life Fee.
+Reduced rates for full-time students for the Spring 2021 semester are:

 General and Campus Life fees support non-academic activities, some campus spaces and various recreational and entertainment facilities and programming.
 Other tuition and fees related to instruction, technology and most program fees will continue as these support ongoing teaching and academic advising, allowing students to earn and receive full academic credit toward graduation and degrees.

-DAAP program fees for Fall 2020 will be standardized for all DAAP students to the base amount of $400, rather than the normal range of up to $750.
+DAAP program fees for Spring 2021 will be standardized for all DAAP students to the base amount of $400, rather than the normal range of up to $750.